-Lemon Butter Garlic Shrimp Pasta with silky linguine noodles and plump shrimps drenched in buttery, garlicky and lemony flavors.
-It’s a refreshing and satisfying dinner meal perfect for busy weeknights!
+Lemon Butter Garlic Shrimp Pasta with linguine noodles and plump shrimps drenched in buttery, garlicky and lemony flavors.
+It’s a refreshing and scrumptious dinner meal perfect for busy weeknights!

-Since I stayed up late watching reruns of Roseanne (still hilarious after all these years) on Netflix last night, I rolled out of bed today with half of the morning already gone (one of the sweet liberties of working for myself).
-As G usually gets in every day from his BJJ (that’s Brazilian Jujitsu for the uninitiated) training a little past twelve, demanding food, I had to come up with some sort of a meal quick.
+Since I stayed up late watching whatever was on Netflix last night, I rolled out of bed today with half of the morning already gone.
+G usually gets in every day from his BJJ (that’s Brazilian Jujitsu for the uninitiated) training a little past twelve demanding food so I had to come up with some sort of a meal quickly.

-I flitted from this to this on what to prepare but considering the you-can-fry-an-egg-on-the-pavement type of weather we were having and me not wanting to be in the kitchen longer than necessary, this pasta easily won the toss up.
+I flitted from this lemon garlic butter shrimp pasta to stuffed jumbo shells with meat sauce on what to make but with the 100 F degree weather we were having lately and me not wanting to be in the kitchen longer than necessary, the former easily won the toss up.

 And I am glad it did!
-With silky linguine noodles and plump shrimps drenched in a buttery, garlicky and bright, lemony flavors, it made one refreshing lunch in this sordid heat.
+With silky linguine noodles and plump shrimps drenched in a buttery, garlicky and bright, lemony flavors, it made one tasty and refreshing lunch in this sordid heat.

 minutesseconds.
-Can you think of anything more off-putting or frustrating than burnt garlic?
-The trick I do is cooking the minced garlic in warm and NOT hot oil.
-When the butter just begins to melt, add the garlic and allow it to gently sizzle in low heat for one to two minutes.
-This allows the garlic enough time to sufficiently infuse the oil with its robust flavor.
+The trick on how to draw out the most flavor is to add the garlic in the pan while the oil is still warm and NOT hot.
+When the butter just begins to melt, add the minced garlic and allow it to gently sizzle in low heat for one to two minutes, giving it enough time to sufficiently infuse the oil before it browns.

-- For the same reason, use a mixture of butter and olive oil.
-Butter imparts good flavor but burns at relatively low temperatures.
-Cutting the butter with olive oil helps stabilize it a little and lessens the “blackened flavor”.
+- Use a mixture of butter and olive oil.
+Butter imparts good flavor but doesn’t fare well at high heat cooking.
+Cutting it with olive oil helps stabilize it and keeps it from burning.

-- You might want to cook the pasta a minute or so under the manufacturer’s suggested cook time, just a bit firmer than the al dente stage, as they will continue to cook a little more when tossed in the pan and coated with the garlicky sauce.
+- Cook the pasta a minute or two shy of the manufacturer’s suggested cook time; just A bit firmer than the al dente stage, as they will continue to cook when tossed in the pan and coated with the garlicky sauce.

 That’s it, my favorite people!
 Let’s head on to our recipe for the day, hungry tummies await. 🙂

-Lemon Butter Garlic Shrimp Pasta with silky linguine noodles and plump shrimps drenched in buttery, garlicky and lemony flavors.
-It's a refreshing and satisfying dinner meal perfect for busy weeknights!
+Lemon Butter Garlic Shrimp Pasta with linguine noodles and plump shrimps drenched in buttery, garlicky and lemony flavors.
+It's a refreshing and scrumptious dinner meal perfect for busy weeknights!

 - 1 pound package uncooked linguine